appstract/laravel-meta/README.md

 ### Publish, migrate

 By running `php artisan vendor:publish --provider="Appstract\Meta\MetaServiceProvider"` in your project all files for this package will be published.
 For this package, it's only a migration.
 Run `php artisan migrate` to migrate the table.
-There will now be an `meta` table in your database.
+There will now be a table named `metas` in your database.

 ## Usage